DongDongSunny/tron-docker-main/README.md

   - Docker Compose plugin: [Install Docker Compose on Linux](https://docs.docker.com/compose/install/linux/)

 ## Quick Start
-To quickly start a fullnode that connect to the Mainnet, simply run:
+To quickly start a fullnode that connect to the Mainnet, simply download and run the [docker-compose](single_node/docker-compose-quick-start.yml) file, or use the following Docker command:
 ```sh
 docker run -it --name tron-node -d --memory="16g" -p 8090:8090 -p 50051:50051 tronprotocol/java-tron
 ```